clausbroch/node-red-gfconnect/README.md

 <img src="pictures/ImportNewFlow.png"></img>

 In the workspace click the "Deploy" button to deploy the flow to the Node RED server.

+If you do not have Node-RED installed, you can follow [this detailed guide](https://www.norgesvej12a.dk/husbryg/setting-up-a-new-raspberry-pi-zero-w-for-gf-connect/) for how to install the software on a new Raspberry Pi Zero W.

 ### Pairing with Grainfather Controller